tesk9/palette/README.md

 ## Mixing colours together

 If you've used Photoshop, you may be familiar with colour blending with functions like `multiply`.
-If not, I recommend taking a lot at the examples & playing until you get a feel for what the functions do.
+If not, I recommend taking a look at the examples & playing until you get a feel for what the functions do.